-To apply to the UNC Medical Physics Residency Program, please use the Residency Common Application (CAP) portal on the AAPM website.
+To apply to the 2-year UNC Medical Physics Residency Program, please use the Residency Common Application (CAP) portal on the AAPM website.
 Applicants must have completed or be enrolled in a CAMPEP accredited graduate program.

-Questions should be sent to:
+Residency questions should be sent to:

 Eric Schreiber, Ph.D., DABR